xhl-video/lxh/_pages/about.md

-My resume can be download through this link [CV](https://github.com/xhl-video/xianhangli/blob/master/files/Xianhang_Li_s_Resume.pdf).
+My resume can be downloaded through this link [CV](https://github.com/xhl-video/xianhangli/blob/master/files/Xianhang_Li_s_Resume.pdf).

 News
 ======
++ [2023/9] CLIPA is accepted by NeurIPS 2023.
+In addition, we release our best model, CLIPA-G/14, which attains 83.0% zero-shot ImageNet top-1 accuracy.

 + [2022/10/24] One paper was accepted in NeruaIPS ML Safty Workshop 2022.

 + [2022/7/8]  One paper was accepted in ECCV 2022.